userforbidden/reactpractice/todo-phase1/README.md

 4. Display text that says "Logged in" if the user is logged in or "Logged out" if they're not.
     //condtional rendering

+39. Todo App phase 7
+Make the completed to-do list item look different than the Non-completed one's.
+This will be the end of Todo App